Get your wardrobe ready for summer with our five day plan

 Is it in good order? (check it over for pulls, holes, missing buttons, dropped hems etc).

-Knitwear doesn’t enjoy being hung as it can stretch at the shoulders, so find a place to fold and keep all your jumpers etc. When you’re putting things back in drawers, consider the Marie Kondo method of folding clothes into rectangles you can store on their sides.
+When you’re putting things back in drawers, consider the Marie Kondo method of folding clothes into rectangles you can store on their sides.
 It’s a genius idea as that way you can instantly see everything when you open the drawer, and nothing gets squashed or forgotten at the bottom of a pile.

-Day 4: Sort everything else
+Step 3: Sort everything else

-Day 5: Create some outfits and write a list
+Step 5: Create some outfits and write a list

-Your five day plan is complete!
+Your five step plan is complete!
 You should now have a wonderful organised wardrobe that is ready for the coming season, and where you have a few outfits up your sleeve for days when you are in a rush.
 In September, you can do the process again to get set up for the Autumn/ Winter.
 Keeping your wardrobe fresh and fluid in this way stops you getting bored of your clothes, helps you feel more organised and creative, keeps you in touch with your style, and saves you time and money when shopping.

 If you’ve enjoyed this process and want to take it to the next level, our wardrobe revival seasonal style package is the perfect next step.
 Working with me online or in person, together we will sort and organise your wardrobe, create your style board for the coming season, come up with some new outfits and I will help you shop for the missing items in your wardrobe.

-If you’d like to follow along with the live video for this five day series, you’d be very welcome to join us in our FREE Facebook group.
+If you’d like to follow along with the live video for this five step series, you’d be very welcome to join us in our FREE Facebook group.
 And if you decide to try the plan, let us know how you get on and share your results with us in the comments below!

 Share this post